 Same Sex Divorce Lawyers

 It is important to work with an attorney if you are going through a divorce.
 Your lawyer will ensure that your rights are protected, that you are treated fairly, and that all aspects of your divorce are dealt with properly.

-If you are considering a same sex division, then contact the Law Offices of Aliette H. Carolan, P.A. in Miami, Florida, by calling (305) 358-2330.
+If you are considering a same sex division, then contact the Carolan Family Law Firm, P.A. in Miami, Florida, by calling (305) 358-2330.
 One of our knowledgeable and experienced same sex separation lawyers will be happy to meet with you and answer your questions.